Self-Admitted GenAI Usage in Open-Source Software: Threats to Validity

 Our heuristic-based approach for detecting GenAI mentions may have produced false negatives, particularly for mentions using non-standard terminology or abbreviations.
 We addressed this by developing comprehensive regular expressions, covering common naming variations, and conducting a thorough manual validation of the identified mentions.
 We rely on manually annotated data, which may be miscoded due to the subjective nature of understanding the coding book.
 To mitigate this threat and ensure consistency in our qualitative analysis, we implemented a rigorous manual review process with multiple raters in several rounds of independent coding, achieving high inter-rater reliability.

-The number of policies and guidelines we analyzed and the number of survey responses we received was relatively low.
+The number of policies and guidelines we analyzed and the number of survey responses we received were relatively low.
 However, even this limited data revealed diverse regulation approaches and opinions, motivating future research.